encord-team/encord-active/docs/docs/workflows/importing-data-and-labels/initialize-from-data-directory.md

 sidebar_position: 3
 ---

-# Initializing from Image Directory
+# Initializing from an Image Directory

 > Grep arbitrary images from within a dataset directory.